 If both the host and the guest are peppering the conversation with filler words, it’s extremely off-putting for the audience.
 It makes your show sound amateurish and also gets in the way of all that amazing content that your guest has to share.
 If you’re using filler words to organize your thoughts, signal to your guest that your thought isn’t quite finished.
 Maintaining good eye contact with your guest helps build a connection and can make the interview more comfortable and help it flow more smoothly.
 This is why it helps to use a video connection when doing online interviews.

 You can’t control how your guests speak, but you can help them by providing a prep sheet containing a reminder to try not to use filler words on your podcast.
-Remember to put in a little work beforehand to build a rapport so that your conversation is fluid.
+This is easier said than done, as removing filler words from our vocabulary isn’t an overnight process!

 At the end of the day, you can pay your podcast editor to remove as many filler words as possible.
 However, it’s always going to be more expensive than just training yourself not to use them in the first place.
 Plus, you’ll sound better and more polished in everyday life!

 Need help removing filler words from your podcast and publishing professional-sounding episodes?
 East Coast Studio can help!
-Book a call with us today to learn how much easier podcasting can be.
+Book a call with us today.